SSWConsulting/SSW.Rules.Content/rules/best-practices-for-frontmatter-in-markdown/rule.md

 ### Avoid Inline HTML

-While markdown allows the integration of inline HTML, it's recommended to avoid using it within Frontmatter.
-Using HTML can lead to rendering issues, especially when the markdown is processed by static site generators or other tools.
+While Markdown allows the integration of inline HTML, it's recommended to avoid using it within Frontmatter.
+Using HTML can lead to rendering issues, especially when the Markdown is processed by static site generators or other tools.

-* **Simplicity:** Sticking to markdown syntax within Frontmatter keeps the metadata clean and straightforward
+* **Simplicity:** Sticking to Markdown syntax within Frontmatter keeps the metadata clean and straightforward
-* **Portability:** By avoiding HTML, you ensure that the Frontmatter remains compatible with various markdown processors and platforms
+* **Portability:** By avoiding HTML, you ensure that the Frontmatter remains compatible with various Markdown processors and platforms

 However, some might try to use HTML for additional formatting or structure: